Last Updated on

 The problem many people have with long, steady state aerobic fitness training is that it takes a lot of time.
 People want to do a balls-to-the-wall circuit or interval training session for 15-20 minutes, then go home and watch an episode of South Park.
 They don’t want to strap on a pair a pair of still-sweaty running shoes, then go hit the pavement for 45 minutes, 60 minutes, or 90 minutes.
 And they certainly don’t want to do this 2,3,4 times a week.

-Basically, there is no shortcut to long duration slow cardio work by substituting it with high intensity training – no matter how many intervals you do, what types of excersizes you do, or how hard you do them.
-High Intensity Interval Work just doesn’t target those adaptions that Steady State Cardio do.
+Basically, there is no shortcut to long duration slow cardio work by substituting it with high-intensity training – no matter how many intervals you do, what types of exercises you do, or how hard you do them Download the old version of Bear Player.
+High-Intensity Interval Work just doesn’t target those adaptions that Steady State Cardio do.
 This is something the HIIT/Interval Training lovers simply don’t understand.

 When it comes to Slow Steady State Cardio and the adaptions this type of training brings to your body — the improvements to your aerobic metabolic system it makes –you’ve got to put in the time, OVER time, or you don’t get those adaptions!
 And, people — being time limited or lazy — don’t like putting in that length of time per day that’s required.